 Here is one illustrative example that I came across in one of Brent Dykes articles in Forbes

-In 1846, Ignaz Semmelweis (1818-1865), a Hungarian doctor was appointed as an assistant at a Vienna hospital with two maternity clinics for training doctors and midwives.
+In 1846, Ignaz Semmelweis (1818-1865), a Hungarian doctor, was appointed as an assistant at a Vienna hospital with two maternity clinics for training doctors and midwives.
 Similar to other hospitals around the world at this time, many admitted mothers were dying of a mysterious illness called puerperal or childbed fever.
 Semmelweis discovered a disturbing trend where its doctors’ clinic had an average mortality rate of 9.9%, which was significantly higher than that of its midwives’ clinic (3.9%).

 At the Vienna hospital, it was common for the doctors to perform autopsies in the morning and then spend the rest of their day attending patients in the maternity ward—without ever washing their hands.
 Unlike the doctors, the midwives performed no autopsy work and were not in contact with any corpses.
-Semmelweis hypothesized that some kind of poisonous particles were being transferred by the doctors from the cadavers to the patients in the maternity clinic.
+Semmelweis hypothesised that some kind of poisonous particles were being transferred by the doctors from the cadavers to the patients in the maternity clinic.
 He found a chlorinated lime solution was strong enough to remove the putrid smell of the autopsy tissue from the doctors’ hands and determined it would be ideal for removing these deadly contaminants.

-As you can see from this story having a great insight did not inspire the right action.
+As you can see from this story, having a great insight did not inspire the right action.

-So, a relevant question to ask is what could have Semmelweis done differently and what can we learn from this?
+So, a relevant question to ask is, "What could have Semmelweis done differently and what can we learn from this?"